 Reference: Watkins, Michael D. (2013-04-23).
 The First 90 Days, Updated and Expanded: Proven Strategies for Getting Up to Speed Faster and Smarter (Kindle Locations 1711-1715).
 Harvard Business Review Press.
 Kindle Edition

 Strategic planning can sometimes be difficult to explain.
-This diagram has helped me easily explain the process.
+This diagram I developed has helped me easily explain the process I call strategic planning for dummies.

 The outside circle represents the process of strategic planning.